toocol/termio-deprecated/README.md

 ### Profile
 Termio it's a lightweight command line `SSH/Mosh` terminal tool operated based on some simple commands in terminal;

-**The core idea of Termio is to keep your operation away from the mouse.**

 Provide SSH/Mosh `credential storage`, `async sftp`, `quick session switch`, `advanced history command`, `function plugin extension` etc.

 ### Build with source code